European shares propped up by rise in Britain's FTSE

 Record low interest rates set by the European Central Bank and other steps to spur an economic recovery in the euro zone have also supported European stock markets.

-The FTSE 100 is down nearly 5 percent since the start of 2015, but France's CAC and the DAX are up around 9 percent.
+The FTSE 100 is down by around 5 percent since the start of 2015, but France's CAC and the DAX are up around 9 percent.

 * Some 29 leaders, other top officials to attend Beijing event